cognisant/Docs.DevelopmentProcess/README.md

 There is also customer-specific vaults.
 These are used for managing shared credentials associated with a specific customer, or a software system used by that customer.

 If a team member needs to use the credentials of a shared account, they can find them in the relevant vault.

-### Google Sheets

-The team maintains a 'Sprint Velocity' spreadsheet.
-This is used to record various metrics such as 'points achieved', 'total distractions (hours)' etc. This data is used to track the team's performance (or 'velocity') over time.
-The 'notes' section of this spreadsheet is used to record team members' planned leave from work.

-The team also has a 'Time Breakdowns' spreadsheet.
-This is used to record how much time each member of the team spent working on projects for different customers.
-The amount of time each team member was absent from work is also recorded here.
-This data is used to proportionately bill customers for the team's time.

 ### Planning Poker Cards